SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 the ``topItem`` computed property.

-The ``topItem`` computed property can now be used with any ``Stack`` instance to “peek” at its top item without removing it:
+The ``topItem`` computed property can now be used with any ``Stack`` instance to access and query its top item without removing it:

 .. testcode:: genericStack